HarshSingh18/Data_Science_Projects/README.md

-# Deep_Learning_projects
+# Data_Science_Projects

-This repository contains my projects on various algorithms of deep learning, I did these projects with the purpose of practising and strengthening my knowledge of Deep learning.
+I am learning and maintaining all my data science projects in this github repository.
+It contains projects on EDA and various algorithms of traditional machine learning and deep learning, I did these projects with the purpose of practicing and strengthening my knowledge in the vast field of Data science.
-Tools and libraries used - Python,TensorFlow,Keras and opencv
+Tools and libraries used - Python 3, Jupyter notebook, numpy, pandas, matplotlib, sklearn, nltk, TensorFlow, Keras and Opencv.